researchdao/docs/content/intro.md

 We are currently offering travel funding for undergraduate, graduate, and PhD students to participate and present their papers in academic conferences.

-If you are interested in receiving funding from the Research DAO, [consult our page on reveiving funding](/eligibility).
+If you are interested in receiving funding from the Research DAO, [consult our page on receiving funding](/eligibility).